- Workforce management

 - HR guide

-Absenteeism among the UK workforce lingers at an all-time low.
-Despite the decline, employees are still absent some 5.9 days per year.
+Absenteeism in the workplace is at an all-time low in the UK.
+Despite the decline, employees are still absent from work some 5.9 days per year according to the CIPD.
 Employee absences cost the UK billions every year.

-An organisation embracing absence management can mitigate these negatives.
+An organisation embracing absence management can mitigate the negative effects of absenteeism.

-Smart policies and the right tools can and will control risks.
+Smart policies and the right tools can and will control absenteeism risks.
 And, in doing so, improve employee care and welfare.
-Our article takes you through the basics of absence management.
-Then, shares how absence management policies may improve upon their implementation.
+Our article takes you through the basics of absenteeism.
+Then, shares policies to help you manage absenteeism.

-Many organisations, though not all, have some sort of absence management plan in place for handling absent employees.
-One can't expect life's unexpected moments but we may yet find patterns why it happens.
+Many organisations, though not all, have some sort of absence management plan in place to reduce excessive absenteeism rates.
+One can't expect life's unexpected moments but we may yet find patterns why employees call in sick regularly.
 These patterns become clear with the right tools.

-Absence management provides a software solution to control absences.
+An absence management system provides a software solution to control absences.
 The tool is a fantastic opportunity to digitise HR tasks.
 With digitisation comes benefits in mitigating negatives of absenteeism explored in this post.

-Let's now dig into absenteeism and what HR professionals are doing about it.
+Let's now dig into absenteeism and how HR professionals are managing it.

-Minor illnesses are the most common reason for absences including:
+Minor illnesses are the most common reason for absenteeism:

 - Colds and flu